tier4/AWSIM/docs/Components/ROS2/AddACustomROS2Message/index.md

         !!! question
             Tests are not working (`'charmap'` codec can't decode byte) on *Windows* - look at troubleshooting [here](https://github.com/RobotecAI/ros2cs/blob/master/README-UBUNTU.md#prerequisites)

-    - *Git* - is installed - instructions can be found [here](../../../UserGuide/Installation/Prerequisites/)
     - *ROS2* version is `humble` and is located in  `C:\ros2_humble`
     - Your package with custom message package is located in the home directory `C:\custom_msgs` or is hosted on *git* repository.
     - *Shell* - commands should be executed from the `powershell` shell